CartoDB/carto-selfhosted/customizations/README.md

 > :warning: Anytime you edit the `customer.env` file to change the CARTO configuration you will need to run the `install.sh` script to update the `.env` file used by Docker compose.

 ## Available configurations

+Here you will find the supported custom configurations you can apply to your CARTO Self Hosted deployment.

 ### Self Hosted domain